 That doesn’t just impact LinkedIn messaging, it impacts emails and cold calling too.

-“As a sales leader, if you’re focusing on just hitting a number, then your reps are also going to be focused on just hitting a number, not a specific result or a conversion.”
+“As a sales leader, if you’re sales goal is to just hit a number, then your reps are also going to be focused on just hitting a number, not a specific result or a conversion.

 Because it becomes less about how many messages you sent out and more about how many conversations you’ve had.